Brooooooklyn/canvas/README.md

 Google Skia binding to Node.js via [Node-API](https://napi.rs), **0 System dependencies!**

 ⚠️ This project is in pre-release stage.
-And there may some bugs existed.<br/>
+And there may be some bugs.<br/>
 For details on planned features and future direction please refer to the [Roadmap](https://github.com/Brooooooklyn/canvas/issues/113).

 [中文文档](./README-zh.md)